Home Compare ILMN vs MRO.L

 Illumina vs Melrose Industries: Which Stock Looks Stronger in 2026?

-Illumina holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Melrose Industries still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Illumina carrying a narrow edge on profitability.
+Melrose Industries still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Illumina is in better shape — its trend is intact while Melrose Industries's trend has broken down.
 That puts structure and market broadly in agreement — Illumina's lead looks more confirmed than conflicted.

 Trajectory Similarity